NM6642/PromGraf-Monitor/README.md

 - Automate Grafana dashboard provisioning with configuration files for easy setup
 - Extend monitoring to multiple Flask microservices or other applications
 - Deploy this monitoring stack to a cloud environment (AWS, Azure, GCP) for production use
-- Explore additional metrics and custom instrumentation in your Flask app

 ---